 Specialty pharmacy medications are available through our specialty pharmacy network.

-Drugs on the Preferred Drug List (PDL) that are part of this program are identified by a “SP” in the “Requirements and Limits” section of each page.
+Drugs on the PDL that are part of this program are identified by a “SP” in the “Requirements and Limits” section of each page.

 Guidelines for TB screening and treatment should follow the recommendations of the American Thoracic Society (ATS) and the Centers for Disease Control and Prevention (CDC).